List of My Babysitter's a Vampire characters: Ethan

 Ethan Morgan (portrayed by Matthew Knight) is a geeky sci-fi-loving 15-year-old who discovers that his little sister's babysitter Sarah, is a vampire.
 Awkward, sweet and well-meaning, Ethan just wants to have a normal high school experience.
 But the constant paranormal chaos of Whitechapel make that nearly impossible.
 Ethan is a Seer.
 Seers are able to see visions through touch.
 His visions help him learn more about supernatural forces.
 Ethan lacks social skills because of which he usually finds himself lost when it comes to navigating social waters.
 Ethan is understood most by Benny, whom he has been best friends with since childhood.
 He loves playing video games and is book-smart.
 He is more sarcastic than Benny and thinks things through carefully.
 He cares for his loved ones and will go to any height to protect them.
 He is in the chess club along with Benny.
 Although Benny often gets the two of them into sticky situations, Ethan is usually able to find a way out.
 His biggest fear was being alone but that all changed on Season 2 (independence daze) Later on Ethan begins to develop a romantic relationship with best friend and supernatural partner Sarah in the two part Season 2 finale, "The Date to End All Dates."
-In Season 2 (The Date To End all Dates Part 2) Benny's grandmother tries to help out Ethan get over his fear in seeing dead people, but then that does not work so when he holds Benny's and Sarah's hand he sees them normal again.
-But then he has to bring back our loyal friend Jesse, so then they have to go to this old building and defeat the bad guy by Jesse joining their side and not the vampire's side.
-Then Ethan touches the schoolmaster's soldier and goes into his mind and tells him, You're not strong it's the thing" and then they all run out of the building.